Moletai, Lithuania Guide

 Day Trips

-Approximately 1 hour by car Visit the stunning Trakai Island Castle, a medieval fortress situated on an island in Lake Galvė.
-Explore the castle's museum, learn about the history of the Karaite community, and enjoy the scenic beauty of the surrounding lake district.
-Consider a boat trip on the lake for a different perspective.
+Approximately 1 hour 30 minutes by car Journey to Trakai, home to the stunning Trakai Island Castle, a medieval fortress nestled on an island in Lake Galvė.
+Explore the castle's museum, stroll along the picturesque lake shores, and learn about the history of the Karaite community, who have called Trakai home for centuries.
+Sample traditional Karaite kibinai (pastries).

-Approximately 1 hour 15 minutes by car Explore the UNESCO-listed Vilnius Old Town, a captivating blend of architectural styles.
-Wander through its narrow cobblestone streets, admire the Baroque churches, and discover hidden courtyards.
-Visit Gediminas' Tower for panoramic views, explore the Presidential Palace, and enjoy the vibrant atmosphere of Pilies Street.
+Approximately 1 hour 15 minutes by car or bus Explore the UNESCO-listed Vilnius Old Town, a captivating maze of cobblestone streets, baroque architecture, and hidden courtyards.
+Discover the Gediminas' Tower offering panoramic views, the iconic Vilnius Cathedral, and the bohemian Užupis district.
+Indulge in traditional Lithuanian cuisine and soak in the city's vibrant atmosphere.

 Travel Time